engeir/hack-md-notes/parameter-scan.md

 strength](<https://raw.githubusercontent.com/engeir/hack-md-notes/4c76fa84d73699f3dd51cf9a8234d9142e54e9d1/assets/pic/volcano-ensemble-waveforms/strong-waveform.png>
 "Strong (strongest) forcing strength" =32%x)

-<sup>**Figure:** Three simulations of a volcanic eruption of identical
+<sup>**Figure:** Three simulations of a volcanic eruption of identical location in space
-location in space and time, but with three different magnitudes of injected SO~2~.
+and time, but with three different magnitudes of injected SO~2~.
 All magnitudes include four simulations, one in each season (Feb, May, Aug, Nov).
-Seasonal variability is removed first in Fourier domain, then their median and the 5^th^ to 95^th^ percentiles are calculated</sup>
+Seasonal variability is removed first in the Fourier domain, then their median and the 5^th^ to 95^th^ percentiles are calculated</sup>

 #### Comparing normalized time series